hoko/hoko-docs/_posts/2015-06-02-rest-creating-smartlinks.md

 ### Custom routes

-Create a smart link based on a URI using a custom set of routes.
-These given routes will override any of the default ones (either given by a template or based on the same path).
+Create a smart link with a custom set of routes.
+These given routes will override any normal platform configuration.
+The platforms that we currently accept are:
+`web`, `iphone`, `ipad`, `universal`, and `android`.

 Example request: